Abdullahi-Ahmed/Hypothesizing-Linearity/README.md

   We calculate the t-test on 2 related samples of scores, weekly sales values from the dataset and Unemployment value. the scipy have an in-built function "stats" to calculate the t-stats.

-here We only explitly the the p-value cutoffs i.e <0.05
+here We only explitly put the p-value cutoffs i.e <0.05

 I promised myself i won't be technically but oops!.